JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7971 days**.

-And here is a just a random fact -  **ABBA got their name by taking the first letter from each of their names (Agnetha, Bjorn, Benny, Anni-frid.)**.
+And here is a just a random fact -  **Cat's urine glows under a blacklight.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)